 Our work is distinctive for its close collaboration with the cultural sector (e.g. The Photographers’ Gallery, Fotomuseum Winterthur, Gasworks, Ben Uri Gallery, Lyric Hammersmith, Rhizome, Serpentine Galleries, transmediale festival for art and digital culture, Whitechapel Gallery), particularly in support of our collaborative PhD research.
-Current examples include:
+Some current examples include:

 The Photographers' Gallery

 CSNI and The Photographers’ Gallery have been in a research partnership since 2013.
 Currently the partnership centres on collaborative PhDs on computer vision and ICT sustainability, as well as support for the Unthinking Photography platform, edited by Ioanna Zouli.
 Researchers: Nicolas Malevé and Marloes de Valk.

 In collaboration with the Whitechapel Gallery, this research partnership sets out to examine the potential of networks – social and technological – for an expanded curatorial practice.
 The position complements our collaborative course MA Curating Art and Public Programmes.
 Researcher: Rachel Falconer.